 Sustainable Development Leadership Team

 The Sustainable Development Leadership Team (SDLT) is comprised of global business unit presidents and functional department heads including Health, Safety and Environment.
-Chaired by the global head, Sustainable Development, the SDLT reviews and provides input on proposed SD strategies, plans and goals to address company SD risks.
+Chaired by the vice president, Sustainable Development, the SDLT reviews and provides input on proposed SD strategies, plans and goals to address company SD risks.

 Sustainable Development Team